robertacimorelli/robertacimorelli.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Computer Science, Ongoing
+    - course: PhD in Computer Science
       institution: University of Molise
       year: Ongoing
     - course: MS in Software Systems Security